Ferid2003/Photo_to_ASCII_Art/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-As the name suggests the app takes the image and converts it into an ASCII art which can be viewed in termial.
+As the name suggests the app takes the image, scales down and converts it into an ASCII art which can be viewed in termial.

 Here's the full list of features:
 * Ability to use different color variants